Oussamaosman02/php-tuto-old/README.md

 ### Types

 - String
-  : Series of chracters surrounded by quotes or doble quotes
+  : Series of characters surrounded by quotes or doble quotes
 - Integer
   : Whole number
 - Float